mblum/nn/README.md

 Installation
 ------------

-nn was tested on Ubuntu Linux and MacOS
+nn was tested on Ubuntu Linux, Arch Linux and MacOS

 * install [CMake](http://http://www.cmake.org/)
 * download [Eigen3](http://eigen.tuxfamily.org/) and put it somewhere cmake can find it